-At the end of the day, the attorney has a duty to give competent, communicative and diligent advice.
-As part of doing this, it is important that an attorney confirm what is being told to them by the client.
-It might be that the client has missed or omitted critical details that the attorney might need in order to give important advice.
+At the end of the day, the attorney has a duty to give competent, communicative, and diligent advice.
+As part of doing this, an attorney must confirm what is being told to them by the client.
+It might be that the client has missed or omitted critical details that the attorney might need to give important advice.

-If a case goes to trial, it is also important for a judge to have access to this information in order to make an appropriate division of property and debt.
-Otherwise, it might be tough for a judge to justly divide the marital property and debt in an appropriate way.
+If a case goes to trial, it is also important for a judge to have access to this information to make an appropriate division of property and debt.
+Otherwise, it might be tough for a judge to justly divide the marital property and debt appropriately.

 If you are going through a divorce and there are significant property and debt issues, you can contact Stange Law Firm, PC at 1-855-805-0595.
 We also have Lee’s Summit Family Lawyers who can help.